Home Instead sincerely supports the campaign to give everyone the right to #DieInAGoodPlace

 Dying Matters Week offers us the opportunity to raise this sensitive topic and offer practical advice and a sensitive approach to care.

-Our commitment to providing the very best service to our clients, see us partner with local organisations, such as Hospiscare, to share best practice, and provide the very best service to the community.
-It’s also why we are wholeheartedly aiming high in our aim of raising £1000 for this fantastic local charity, as members of the Hospiscare 40 Club group of companies in 2022.
+Our commitment to providing the very best service to our clients, see us partner with local organisations such as Hospiscare, to share best practice, and provide the very best service to the community.
+It’s also why we wholeheartedly aimed high in our aim of raising £1000 for this fantastic local charity in 2022, as members of the Hospiscare 40 Club group of companies, marking their 40th Anniversary celebrations.

 Our Home Instead End of Life Training is delivered over the course of two days and builds on our already award-winning programme.
 It enables Care Professionals to learn the additional skills required to manage the practical needs of a client in these circumstances, with complete competence, consideration and empathy.